 How do people choose a Bible translation?

 - Accuracy: Many readers value accuracy higher than any other aspect of a translation.
 The NASB is considered the most accurate word-for-word translation among scholars and pastors.
-The English text is so close to the original languages that it makes it difficult for some people to read.
+The English text is so close to the original language that it makes reading difficult for some.

-- Readability: The term readability is used to describe how easy a translation is to understand.
-A translation like the NASB may be extremely accurate, but if a reader can’t understand it as a result, perhaps another translation would be better.
-Translations that are well-reviewed for combining accuracy plus readability include: the NIV, the NKJV, the NRSV, and the ESV.
+- Readability: The term readability describes how easy a translation is to understand.
+A translation like the NASB may be highly accurate, but if a reader can’t understand it, perhaps another translation would be better.
+Translations that are well-reviewed for combining accuracy plus readability include the NIV, the NKJV, the NRSV, and the ESV.

-- Writing style: This category is mostly associated with the KJV.
-People either like the older writing style of the KJV, or they avoid it altogether.
+- Writing style: This category is mainly associated with the KJV.
+People either like the KJV’s older writing style or avoid it altogether.
 The KJV is considered an accurate English translation, even by those who don’t prefer themselves.
-For some, the NKJV is a great compromise because it has a similar translation philosophy as the KJV, but updates the language for twenty-first century readers.
+For some, the NKJV is a great compromise because it has a similar translation philosophy as the KJV but updates the language for twenty-first-century readers.

 Baptists will continue to use different translations of the English Bible because the tradition values the autonomy of each person.
-Whatever translation is used, Baptists will continue to value Scripture as the Word of God, study it, defend it, and do their best to live according to its teachings.
+Whatever translation is used, Baptists will continue to love Scripture as the Word of God, study it, defend it, and do their best to live according to its teachings.
 (Also see Do Baptists Believe in Predestination?)